Thousands of eggs abandoned after a drone scares off nesting birds

 Before the drone crash, Loebl said the reserve had seen an increase in visits.
 She estimates attendance has doubled in the past year, as more people sought outdoor activities during the pandemic, a shift that’s pushed reserve officials to think about how to “accommodate that many people without harming the wildlife.”

-There’s also been an increase in dogs roaming off-leash, which Loebl said can scare birds.
+There’s also been an increase in dogs roaming off-leash, which Loebl said can scare the birds.
 Loebl said dogs, horses and bicycles are all prohibited in the reserve because they can damage the wildlife.

-The elegant tern, with its pointy wings and long, orange bill, normally arrives at the reserve’s grounds in April or May for the beginning of its reproductive cycle, said Horn.
-After the birds mate, they build a nest in the sand, and the females usually lay one egg, sometimes two.
+The elegant tern, with its pointy wings and long orange bill, normally arrives at the reserve’s grounds in April or May for the beginning of its reproductive cycle, Horn said.
+After the birds mate, they build a nest in the sand and the females usually lay one egg, sometimes two.
 After the egg hatches, it can take weeks before the young chick is ready to fly away with its parents, Horn said.

 “The eggs should be hatching right about now,” Loebl said.
 But the eggs are no longer viable.